Erica Warner.jpg

 Naiyu Chen

-Naiyu Chen is currently a PhD student in Epidemiology at the Harvard T.H.
-Chan School of Public Health.
+Naiyu Chen graduated from the Harvard T.H.
+Chan School of Public Health with a PhD in Epidemiology.
 Prior to that, she worked as a clinical research coordinator at USC Keck for multiple clinical trials on cancer screening and treatment, particularly targeting the underserved population in Los Angeles, California.
 Her current research projects mostly focus on cancer health disparities.

 Beza Tadess